work-samples/global_id/README.md

   @doc """
   Start our GlobalId GenServer, with our next_id being 0.

-  You can start your server with
+  You can start your server with `start_link/2` and then send the message `:get_id` the PID as shown below.

       iex> {:ok, pid} = GenServer.start_link(GlobalId, 18)

-  And then send messages to your server using

       iex> GenServer.call(pid, :get_id)

   These behaviours are also captured in the API above.